 Customer Application Under Review means the customer has submitted their application but needs to provide additional documentation.
 The time to complete this stage depends on whether the customer provides the right information and how long they take to respond.
 Please allow up to 20 days.

 Customer Application Approved means the customer has had their eligibility confirmed and a QR code has been issued.
-Installation can now be scheduled.
+The installation can now be scheduled.

 Customer Application Expired indicates that the installation didn’t occur within four months and the customer application has expired.
-Customers with this status are eligible to reapply, though they will need a new quote and quote reference number.
+Customers with this status are eligible to reapply but will need a new quote and quote reference number.

 Scheduling an installation